nahmedraja/GASE/README.md

 `gase gase_aln [options] <ref.fa> <reads.fastq>`

-To find all the available options type in `gase gase_aln`.
-Currently GASE is only tested with single ended reads.
+To find all the available alignment options type in `gase gase_aln`.

+To test different seeding algorithm only, use the following command:

+`gase fastmap [options] <ref.fa> <reads.fastq>`

+To find the available options type in `gase fastmap`.

 Feel free to conatact Nauman Ahmed: n.ahmed@tudelft.nl for any issues or bugs.